These articles might interest you

 In 2012, the average price per m2 was €29,800.
 Ten years later, prices have increased by nearly 75% to reach an average of €51,900 per m2.
 Good news for investors, the price per m2 continues to rise: it increased by another 9% between 2020 and 2021.
 It is estimated that it will continue to increase over the years and the construction of buildings.
 After recording a strong increase of 9% in 2021, the average price per square meter will experience a slight drop in 2022, with a decrease of 1.8% or €1,000 on average.
 Despite this drop, the average price remained above the symbolic threshold of €50,000/m², standing at nearly €51,000/m².
 It is estimated that it will continue to increase over the years and the construction of buildings

 On the other hand, many very high standard real estate projects are underway and could continue to increase the price per m2 in the Principality.
 Among these new constructions, we find among others the luxury buildings: Testimonio II, Bay House, the Exotic or the Honoria Palace.

 The most anticipated construction is of course Mareterra, the new 6-hectare eco-neighbourhood which should see the light of day by 2025.
 According to several sources, it is estimated that properties in this area should be sold between €50,000 and €100,000. the m2.

-If you are considering settling in the Principality of Monaco, through purchase or rental, contact our agency.
+If you are considering becoming an owner in Monaco, through purchase or rental, contact our Monaco Real Estate Agency.
 Our team is at your entire disposal to inform you.